Workflow dictates how each team can modify and submit feedback.

 This above is the Workflow of a Beta Tester Team.
 It can be read as follows:

-- Beta Testers have access to “New” Status feedback; their feedback is defaulted under the New Status because it’s their only available Status
+- Beta Testers have access to “New” status feedback; their feedback defaults under the "New" status because it’s their only available Status

-- External Destination is optional and typically for specific use-cases, such sending tickets to Jira (Read more)
+- External destination is optional and typically for specific use-cases, such as sending tickets to Jira (Read more)

 - The Modify pencil dictates optional email template notifications, typically to the Ownership team (in this example, Tester Support) and/or submitter (Read more)